oletizi/avi-docs/src/site/docs/architectural-overview/infrastructure/index.md

 * **/# Virtual Services:** Shows the number of virtual services currently assigned to the SE group.
 If the value is non-zero, clicking the row on the table will show an expanded view with the names of virtual services.
 * **HA Mode:** High availability mode configured for the group.

 To delete an SE group, click the box at the far left of its row.
 A Delete button will appear.
 Click Delete to delete the SE groups whose rows have been checked.

 **Note:** Only unused SE groups may deleted.
-If the SE group is in use by a virtual service, a popup will warn that dependent virtual services must first be deleted or migrated to other SE groups via the Virtual Service > Edit > Advanced properties tab.
+If the SE group is in use by a virtual service, a popup will warn that dependent virtual services must first be deleted or migrated to other SE groups via the Virtual Service &gt; Edit &gt; Advanced properties tab.
 A tenant must always have a minimum of one configured SE group.
 The default SE group may be modified, but not deleted.

 ### Create a Service Engine Group

 To create or edit an SE group:

-1. Select Infrastructure > Clouds and click on the cloud name (for example, Default-Cloud).
+1. Select Infrastructure &gt; Clouds and click on the cloud name (for example, Default-Cloud).
 1. Select Service Engine Group to open the Service Engine Groups page, which lists the SE groups currently configured in Vantage.
 1. Click New Service Engine Group or click on an SE group name in the table.

 The create and edit popups for SE groups have identical properties.
 This popup includes the following tabs:

 * Basic Settings Tab
 * Advanced Tab

 Basic Settings Tab

 Click New in the Edit Service Engine Group popup to open the High Availability tab.